dorsaSz97/quiz-app/README.md

 This is a quiz app with 4 categories that gets the questions from an API, coded with JavaScript (OOP).

-You can sign in using:

-username: dsz

-password: 1111

 ## Screenshot

 <img src="src/assets/images/sc.png" width="100%" height="100%"/>